AUTOMATIC1111/stable-diffusion-webui/EXAMPLES/README.md

 ## How to reproduce previously generated images

-You can go to the PNG info tab to check metadata of generated image files
+The PNG info tab allows you to check metadata of generated image files.

+You can use the samples I provided in `stable-diffusion-webui/EXAMPLES/txt2img/txt2img samples/`

 ![](How%20to%20reproduce%20generated%20image.PNG)